chmarti1/wstrike/README.md

 - `wstrike.log` : The primary data file for all strike events
 - `wsadmin.log` : A log file for administrative events, update, etc.
 - `wstrike.py` : A copy of the current wstrike script in use
+- `wpa_supplicant.conf` : A copy of the system's wifi configuration file

 Then, if `./wsadmin/put` is found, the oposite is done for any files that are found there.
 This is available as a mechanism to update or overwrite existing